Posts

 Image

 SHARK ENCOUNTERS: A SURVIVAL GUIDE Swimming in the ocean carries a slight chance of running into a shark, but you can make that risk even smaller—and boost your odds of getting out safely if you ever do see one.
 Most shark attacks happen close to shore, and they’re almost always unprovoked.
 People swimming alone, far from the beach, or in areas where sharks are known to feed or travel are more at risk.
 The same goes for anyone swimming at dawn or dusk, when sharks are more active, or those with open wounds—sharks can smell blood from a surprisingly long distance (apps.dtic.mil).
 To stack the odds in your favor, stay close to shore—less than 82 feet is a good rule.
-Skip swimming at dawn, dusk, or night, since those are prime shark feeding times.
+Avoid swimming at dawn, dusk, or night, as these are prime shark feeding times.
 Leave the shiny jewelry and neon swimsuits at home; flashy colors and glinting metal can look like fish scales to a shark.
-Steer clear of areas where people are fishing, as bait and fish scraps can attract sharks.
-And if you’re bleed...
+Avoid areas where people are fishing, as bait and fish scraps can attract sharks.
+And if you’re bleeding, get ou...

 Image